UditG-ucla/lessons/README.md

-## Fitting ML models on various real-datasets
+## Fitting ML models on various datasets

 **Linear regression and regularization:**
 * Advertising dataset (from ISLR)